Short Makalu Base Camp Trek

 Food/Meal during the Short Makalu Base Camp trek

 Meals on the Short Makalu Base Camp Trek are simple, warm, and filling, just what you need after long trekking days.
 Most meals are prepared in local teahouses or lodges using fresh and locally available ingredients.
+The Nepal trekking meals you find along this route reflect the practical side of eating in a remote mountain area.

 For breakfast, you can expect items like porridge, eggs, toasts, pancakes, Tibetan bread, or chapati, along with tea or coffee.
 Lunch and dinner usually include Dal Bhat (rice, lentils, and vegetables) which is also the national dish of Nepal.
 Other options for dinner are noodles, fried rice, pasta, soups, momos, and seasonal vegetables.
 Dal Bhat is a favorite because it’s nutritious and comes with unlimited refills in many places.